williamjhyland/viam-database-sensor/README.md

 # MySQL Database Sensor Integration
 ## Description

-This is a module for Viam Robotics to manage docker containers, on your robot, with the RDK.
-You can find this module in the [Viam Registry](https://app.viam.com/registry)

-This project demonstrates the integration of a sensor component with a MySQL database, enabling the sensor to read data from the database and perform specific actions based on the retrieved data.
-This setup is ideal for applications requiring database interactions through sensor-based triggers.
+This project demonstrates the integration of a sensor component with a MySQL database, enabling the sensor to read data from the database given a query and data base connection information.
+You can find this module in the [Viam Registry]([https://app.viam.com/registry](https://app.viam.com/module/bill/viam-database-sensor))

-## Authentication and Database Connection

-The sensor requires database credentials to establish a connection with the MySQL database.
-Credentials are handled securely, and it's recommended to use environment variables or secure files for storing sensitive information like passwords.

 ## Configuration